kemacdonald/cogsci2016/README.md

 # Create CogSci proceedings submission with RMarkdown
-Cogsci2016 is a R-package that includes a [RMarkdown](http://rmarkdown.rstudio.com/) template to create a camera ready submission to the [Annual Cognitive Science Conference](http://cognitivesciencesociety.org/conference2016/submissions.html).
-It uses the LaTeX template specifically designed to format CogSci Conference Proceedings.
+Cogsci2016 is a R-package that includes a [RMarkdown](http://rmarkdown.rstudio.com/) template to create a camera ready submission to the [Annual Cognitive Science Society Conference](http://cognitivesciencesociety.org/conference2016/submissions.html).
+It uses the LaTeX template designed to format CogSci Conference Proceedings.

 ## Setup
 ### Requirements